Dart120/billybooker/README.md

 # billy Booker
-Books a seat at the library at 6:30pm everyday
+Books a seat at the library at 6:30pm everyday for 4 days in the future WIP
-WIP
-NPM install then Leave ur username and password in a .env file and then leave the node script running
+1. run npm install
+2. make a .env file with containing the text below

+USERNAME=***YOUR USERNAME HERE***
+PASSWORD=***YOUR PASSWORD HERE***

+3. run node index.js and leave it running